fastrgv/RufasSok/README.md

 * uses SFML for applause sound;
 * all runtime files are in ./data/
 * all puzzle files are in ./games/
-* includes 2 external autosolvers:  puller, ibox
+* includes 2 external autosolvers:  ipuller3, ibox3
-* includes 1 internal autosolver too.
+* includes 2 internal autosolver too.

 ----------------------------------------------
 ## Embedded Autosolver Function
 Two autosolvers are now embedded within this application so that pressing the ("=")-key at any time initiates an attempt by the primary solver to solve the present state of the current puzzle within a limited amount of time.
 If successful then you will see an onscreen prompt to continue to press the equal-key to single-step toward the solution.
 Otherwise you will see no such prompt.
+This primary solver is good for small and dense layouts.

 Similarly, the 2nd alternate solver is initiated with the numeric keypad ("=")-key.

-Thus, you can give yourself a headstart toward a correct solution by limited use of this feature.
+Thusly, you can give yourself a headstart toward a correct solution by limited use of this feature.
 Once you think you can solve it yourself, stop using the equal-key and proceed manually.
 This really helps when you cannot see what your next move should be.

 Embedded autosolver failure might imply the present state of the puzzle is impossible to solve, or simply that the autosolver failed due to time constraint, or insufficient capability.